01 · The starting point

 Read the stack from the foundation upward.
 VKS belongs on Supervisor: it turns a cluster request in a governed VCF Namespace into a workload cluster that application teams can use.

-The naming can be deceptive: a VCF Namespace governs infrastructure consumption on Supervisor, while a Kubernetes namespace scopes application resources inside a workload cluster.
-They are different objects in different control planes.
+The naming can be deceptive.
+VCF Namespaces and Kubernetes namespaces are different objects in different control planes.

 04 · Shared responsibility